Jodinandas/KI-Wettbewerb/README.md

 * Implement basic canvas-ish are in the middle to display output from bevy
 * Add egui library and build the Buttons etc.
-    * Look at how to implement 2-way coupling. *I think, egui redraws the user interface everytime something changes, so two way coupling boils down to the question how to redraw the UI when some variable in the background changes.
+    * Look at how to implement 2-way coupling. *I think*, egui redraws the user interface everytime something changes, so two way coupling boils down to the question how to redraw the UI when some variable in the background changes.
 (I also don't know how to call a callback